koreo-dev/koreo.dev/docs/function-test.md

 ## Modeling Reconciliation

-Each item in the `spec.testCases` array defines a test case to be run.
+Each item in the `testCases` array defines a test case to be run.
 They are run sequentially so that you may correctly model the executions of the Function over time.
 ValueFunctions are pure—there is no external interaction or state— so the tests are effectively _unit tests_.
 ResourceFunctions are far more